Introduction

 # Are excluded but things like binaries, man pages, systemd units etc are included.

-default = util.mkApplication {
+default = mkApplication {

 venv = pythonSet.mkVirtualEnv "application-env" workspace.deps.default;